klaviyo/developer-slack-readme/README.md

 “Hey I’m currently using V2 People Search ([https://a.klaviyo.com/api/v2/people/search](https://a.klaviyo.com/api/v2/people/search)) and I am not getting a successful response when supplying an email address and valid private-key for a profile that I know exists, will thread the error response”

-**#feedback-and-suggestions**

-Do you have feedback for making the Klaviyo developer experience better, improving slack?
-Improving the Klaviyo product?
-Something else you think would help us be better?
-We want to hear it from you.

 **#general-developers-help**

 This is both our catch-all channel for topics that don’t neatly fit into another place, and also for general discussion about the work we do.
 If you want to share the thing you are currently working on, something you did in the past, something generally interesting and topical, this is the channel for less restrictive discussion.